-"Aerobic treatment unit" means a treatment unit that provides digestion of organic matter through oxidation and has been tested and certified by an ANSI accredited certifier as meeting the most current ANSI/NSF Standard 40, whether or not it includes nitrogen reduction.

-"Alternative system" means an on-site sewage treatment system that varies from the requirements of on-site sewage treatment systems described in this Chapter.
+- "Aerobic treatment unit" means a treatment unit that provides digestion of organic matter through oxidation and has been tested and certified by an ANSI accredited certifier as meeting the most current ANSI/NSF Standard 40, whether or not it includes nitrogen reduction. - "Alternative system" means an on-site sewage treatment system that varies from the requirements of on-site sewage treatment systems described in this Chapter. - "ANSI" means the American National Standards Institute. - "ASTM" means the American Society for Testing and Materials. - "Certified installer" means a person in the business of installing or constructing on-site sewage treatment systems who has been certified by the DEQ to inspect and approve his/her own installations.

+"Certified soil profiler" means a person who has been certified by the DEQ to perform soil profile descriptions to be used to design on-site sewage treatment systems.

+"Chamber" means a molded rigid plastic, arch shaped, hollow structure with an open bottom area and sidewalls that are designed to allow effluent to flow into the surrounding soil while preventing soil from migrating into the chamber.

-- "ANSI" means the American National Standards Institute. - "ASTM" means the American Society for Testing and Materials. - "Certified installer" means a person in the business of installing or constructing on-site sewage treatment systems who has been certified by the DEQ to inspect and approve his/her own installations. - "Certified soil profiler" means a person who has been certified by the DEQ to perform soil profile descriptions to be used to design on-site sewage treatment systems. - "Conventional subsurface absorption field" means a gravity-fed subsurface dispersal field, which may be preceded by a lift station, that provides treatment through soil absorption in media-filled trenches.
-This does not include ET/A or shallow extended dispersal fields. - "CSA" means the Canadian Standards Association. - "DEO" means the Department of Environmental Quality. - "Designer" means the person who conducts the soil test and/or completes the DEQ Form 641-581P or 641-581SP for submission to the DEQ.
+"Conventional subsurface absorption field" means a gravity-fed subsurface dispersal field, which may be preceded by a lift station, that provides treatment through soil absorption in media-filled (e.g., gravel, polystyrene, chamber, etc.) trenches.
+This does not include ET/A or shallow extended dispersal fields.

+"CSA" means the Canadian Standards Association.

+"DEQ" means the Department of Environmental Quality.

+"Designer" means the person who conducts the soil test and/or completes the DEQ Form 641-581P or 641-581SP for submission to the DEQ.

-"Dispersal site" means the ten-thousand-square-foot (10,000 ft2) rectangular area that contains the test holes used to design the dispersal field.
+"Dispersal site" means the ten-thousand-square-foot $(10,000 \text{ ft}^2)$ rectangular area that contains the test holes used to design the dispersal field.